Oscar-97/SD-GUI-tool/readme.md

 ## Prerequisites

-Requires PowerShell 7.0 to be able to pipe the commands.
-Can be ran as any regular PowerShell-script:
+Requires PowerShell and can be ran as any regular PowerShell-script:
 `.\SD_GUI_tool.ps1`

 ## Running the tool

 1. Download the SD_GUI_tool.ps1 script to your local machine.
-2. Open PowerShell 7.0 with the necessary administrative privileges.
+2. Open PowerShell with the necessary administrative privileges.
 3. Navigate to the directory containing the downloaded script.
 4. Execute the script by entering the following command:
    `.\SD_GUI_tool.ps1`